Club: none | Opening: 1956 | Capacity: 81,006 seats

 History and description

-Works on the Luzhniki Olympic complex started in 1954 and construction of its centrepiece stadium, also called the Grand Sports Arena, in 1955.
-The stadium got finished in just 450 days and officially opened on the 31st of July 1956.
+Works on Luzhniki Olympic Complex started in 1954 and construction of its centrepiece stadium, also called the Grand Sports Arena, in 1955.
+The stadium got finished in just 450 days and officially opened on 31 July 1956.

 Luzhniki Stadium served as the centrepiece stadium of the 1980 Olympics, hosting the opening and closing ceremonies, athletics events, football finals, and equestrian programme.

-Luzhniki Stadium is located at the Luzhniki Sports Complex, an area of sports facilities and park land in a bend of the Moskva River about 6 kilometres south-west of Moscow’s city centre.
+Luzhniki Stadium is located on the Luzhniki Sports Complex, an area of sports facilities and park land in a bend of the Moskva River about 6 kilometres south-west of Moscow’s city centre.

 The stadium can be reached with the red metro line 1.
 Station Sportivnaya, or alternatively Vorob’yovy Gory, both lie within short walking distance of the stadium.
 Line 1 directly connects with Moscow’s city centre, and the ride from either Okhotny Ryad or Biblioteka takes no more than 10 minutes.